Generic name: benzoyl peroxide and clindamycin topical (BEN zoyl per OX ide and clin da MYE sin)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Z-Clinz 10 (benzoyl peroxide and clindamycin topical)?
+What other drugs will affect Z-Clinz 10?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied benzoyl peroxide and clindamycin.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.